Moulding Knife Template Design Video

 High speed knife steel is available in many thicknesses and they all have their limitations.
 Here are a few examples of different thicknesses we supply, ¼” thick non-corrugated for Williams & Hussey and Shop Fox moulder's and 5/16” thickness corrugated knife steel for all other industrial machines.
 Each thickness of knife steel has its projection limitations, one quarter inch knife steel can be safely extended three quarters of an inch from the bottom of the gullet on the gib to the highest tip of the knife.
 The maximum depth of cut for Williams & Hussey or Shop Fox moulder is three quarters of an inch, (.750”).
 The most common thickness of knife steel is five sixteenths (.312”), this thickness of knife steel can safely extend one and one-half inches (1.500”) from the bottom of the gullet on the gib to the highest tip of the knife.

 Let's talk about knife steel width, which is the height of knife steel bar.
 We strongly recommend having at least one bar of every width available in reserve if you manufacture your own molding knives.
 We have a wide range of every size available for your convenience. .

 Here is a simple but effective way to determine which size width of knife steel you will need to manufacture your own knives.
-We use these calculations in all our CutSteelSizesForMouldingKnifeBlanks and knife designs, these allow for some real benefits while milling lumber.
-First, it allows the steel to seat deeply in the pockets in the cutter head; second, the blanks will be under full support of the gib, finally it allows the knives about one quarter of an inch in height for sharpening before it reaches the max knife extension safety limit marked on your cutter heads (see above image).
+We use these calculations in all our cut steel sizes for moulding knife blanks listed on our approval sheets.
+They allow for some real benefits while milling lumber.
+First, it will enable the steel to sit deeply in the pockets in the cutter head; second, the blanks will be under full support of the gib.
+Finally, it allows the knives to be about one-quarter of an inch in height for sharpening before they reach the max knife extension safety limit marked on your cutter heads (see above image).

 Depth of cut + 1-3/8” = width of steel, if you fall between widths of steel go to the next highest width available.